Addressing the Sacred through Literature and the Arts 2013

 Keynote Speakers and Program:

-Our keynote speakers are novelist, essayist and winner of the 2012 Patrick White Literary Award, Amanda Lohrey; poet, literary critic and philosopher of religion, Kevin Hart; and artist, curator and art historian, Rosemary Crumlin RSM.
-Papers will be given on the sacred in architecture, film, literature, music, theology, and the visual arts.
+Our keynote speakers are novelist, essayist and winner of the 2012 Patrick White Literary Award, Amanda Lohrey; poet, literary critic and philosopher of religion, Kevin Hart; and artist, curator and art historian, Rosemary Crumlin OAM.
+Some 40 papers will be given on the sacred in architecture, film, literature, music, theology, and the visual arts.
 A list of speakers and paper-givers can be seen by clicking on 'Speakers' in the left-hand column of this page.
-The conference program will be posted on this site in due course and will include details of presentations, readings and poetry and drama workshops, and notice of Falaka Yimer's exhibition of woodblock prints at the McGlade Gallery.
+The conference program can be viewed by clicking on 'Program'; the Program page leads you to the schedule of paper presentations on Saturday 3 August.

-An on-campus seminar for post-graduate students from ACU and other universities will be held on the afternoon of Friday 2 August, with input from Kevin Hart, Tony Kelly and Angela McCarthy.
+An on-campus seminar for post-graduate students from ACU and other universities will be held on the afternoon of Friday 2 August, with input from Kevin Hart, Angela McCarthy and Dermot Nestor.
 The seminar will encourage interdisciplinary discussion and networking for researchers in the arts, religion and spirituality.
 Post-graduate students can register for the seminar as a stand-alone event ($35) or as part of the Friday conference package ($40) or two-day package ($60).
 To register, click on 'Register' in the left-hand column of this page.
-Please register by 17 July.
+Please register by 29 July.

 For NSW Teachers: ACU is a NSW Institute of Teachers endorsed provider of professional development.
 This Conference addresses the following teaching standards at Professional Competence: 1.2.1, 1.2.2, 1.2.3; 2.2.1, 2.2.3, 2.2.4; 4.2.1, 4.2.2, 4.2.3, 4.2.4.